Lucklyric/theanets-tutorial/mm811as3-homwork/report.md

 an internal proprietary algorithm of the Leap motion API that is a floating number between 0 and 1.

-## Output of the model
+## 4.Output of the model
 The output of the model is 0 or 1:
 * 0: This sensor is classified as the sensor that generates worse pose estimation
 * 1: This sensor is classified as the sensor that generates better pose estimation

-## Performance of selected differnt architecture
+## 5.Performance of selected differnt architecture
 I used two datasets to evaluate the performance of different architectures.
 Two datasets mean there are two independent recording.
 I used one with 90% split for training and 10% split for testing.
 Furthermore, in order to measure the condition of overfitting, I used the other dataset to test the trained classifier.